First Progesterone MC5 Side Effects

 Generic Name: progesterone

 Note: This page contains information about the side effects of progesterone.
 Some of the dosage forms included on this document may not apply to the brand name First Progesterone MC5.

 Not all side effects for First Progesterone MC5 may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to progesterone: oral capsule, oral capsule liquid filled

-Along with its needed effects, some unwanted effects may be caused by progesterone (the active ingredient contained in First Progesterone MC5).
-In the event that any of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by progesterone (the active ingredient contained in First Progesterone MC5).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking progesterone:More common
+You should check with your doctor immediately if any of these side effects occur when taking progesterone:More common